ImeneYAHIAOUI/al-newbank/deliverables/status.md

 * Task Distribution:

    - Imene and Badr: Integration of metrics functionalities and evolution of the backend system.
-   - Sourour and Nadim: Evolution of the SDK in terms of resilience.
+   - Sourour and Nadim: Evolution of the SDK to incorporate the new business needs and in terms of resilience.

       Nadim BEN AISSA : 100 points